jrskerritt/react-style-guide/README.md

     );
     ```

-* Variables holding a JSX object can stay on one line if it fits within the 80 characters.
+* Variables holding a JSX object can stay on one line if it is short enough.

     ```js
     var singleLineJsx = <h1>My header</h1>;